MrBorderV3/Utilities/README.md

 # Utilities - General Use Java Utility API

-Utilites is a development toolkit / library for Java developers.
+Utilities is a development toolkit / library for Java developers.
 It provides a number of utilities and extended APIs which help to reduce boilerplate code and offer alternative paradigms for creating content.
 ## Download
 Maven: